as at 22nd June 2017

 - 5 Zapier automations I use to automate my business (and save time)

 Sign up using this link to get a free 45-day trial (trials normally only 30 days)!
+Or, if you've already created an account, apply to the code AF-Paulminors in the “Billing” page of your settings.

 If you need help optimising your Pipedrive account or with team training, book a free 30-minute introductory call with me to learn more about how I can help!